-I/We, (Full name in block, NRIC / Passport / Cor el.: : of inpany No., a members of Malpac Holdings Berhad , hereby appo (Address) Dint:- Full Name (in Block) Proportion of Proportion of Shareholdings No. of Shares % Add ress and / or (delete as appropriate) Full Name (in Block) NRIC/Passport No. Proportion of Proportion of Shareholdings No. of Shares % Add ress No. day, 26 November 2020 at 2.30 p.m. and at any adjo RESOLUTION FOR AGAINST No. AGENDA To approve the payment of Directors' Fees of RM60,0 000.00 for the financial year ende FOR AGAINST 30 June 2020.
-To approve the payment of Directors' Benefits of up to RM400,000.00 for the period from the conclusion of the Thirtieth Annual General Meeting till the next Annual General Meeting of the Company.
-3 To re-elect Mr. Tan Chon Sing @ Tan Kim Tieng as D irector.
-Ordinary 4 To re-elect Mr. Lim Hong Liang as Director.
-5 To re-elect Encik Muhayuddin Bin Musa as Director.
-Ordinary 6 6 To re-appoint Messrs PKF as Auditors of the Company and to authorise the Directors to fix their remuneration.
-7 To grant authority to issue and allot shares pursuant to Sections 75 and 76 of the Companies Act 2016 8 9 To approve Encik Johari Low Bin Abdullah to continue to act as an Independent Directo r.
-Ordinary 10 10 To approve Encik Muhayuddin Bin Musa to continue to act as an Independent Director. will vot indicate with an "X" in the space provided whether you wish your ve or abstain as he thinks fit. d this day of Si gnature ction, your prox (a) If you (b) If you (c) If you (i) of execution:- u are an individual member, please sign where indicated. u are a corporate member which has a common seal, this proxy form should be exe u are a corporate member which does not have a common seal, this proxy form sho at least two (2) authorised officers, of whom one shall be a director; or any director and/or authorised officers in accordance with the laws of the country ur uld be affixed with the rubber stamp of your compar of your corporation. lember
+I/\//e Te el.: 17 4 4 6, (Full name in block, NRIC / Passport / Con npany No.) of (Addross) being a a members of Malpac Holdings Berhad, hereby appoint: (Address) Full N lame (in Block) NRIC/Passport No. Proportion of Shareholdings ruli i ianie (in biock) NRIC/Fassport No. No. of Shares % Addr ess Cont act no. & Email Address: and / c r (delete as appropriate) Full N lame (in Block) NRIC/Passport No. Proportion of Shareholdings \ = · · · · · · · · · · · · · · · · · No. of Shares % Addr ess Cont act no. & Email Address: No. 15 and at g of the Company will be conducted on a virtual basis thro D Jalan Sultan Abdul Samad, Brickfields, 50470 Kuala Lumpi any adjournment thereof and to vote as indicated below:- ur, Malaysia ("Broadcast Venue") on Wednesday, 24 Nove ember 2021 at 2.30 p.m AGENDA RESOLUTION FOR AGAINST NARY BUSINESS 200.00 (11 (d Ordinary 1 To approve the payment of Directors' Fees of RM60,000.00 for the financial year ended 30 June 2021.
+2 To approve the payment of Directors' Benefits of up to RM400,000.00 for the period from the Thirty-First Annual General Meeting until the next Annual General Meeting of the Company.
+3 To re-elect Mr. Gan Teck Chong @ Gan Kwan Chong as Director.
+Ordinary 4 To re-elect Encik Johari Low Bin Abdullah as Director. x Ordinary 5 To re-appoint Messrs PKF as Auditors of the Company and to authorise the Directors to fix their remuneration.
+SPEC IAL BUSINESS 6 To grant authority to issue and allot shares.
+Ordinary 7 To approve the Proposed Renewal of Authority for the Co S. Ordinary Ordinary 8 To approve Encik Johari Low Bin Abdullah to continue to act as an Independent Director.
+9 To approve Encik Muhayuddin Bin Musa to continue to a · · · · · · · · · · · · · · · · · · · Ordinary Please will vote indicate with an "X" in the space provided whether you wish your vo or abstain as he thinks fit. otes to be cast for or against the resolutio ns.
+In the absence of sp ecific direction, your prox Signed this day of 2021 Signature hichever is inapplicable 'execution:- IVI ember (b) If you a (c) If you a (i) at le are an individual member, please sign where indicated. are a corporate member which has a common seal, this proxy form should be executed under are a corporate member which does not have a common seal, this proxy form should be affix asst two (2) authorised officers, of whom one shall be a director; or director and/or authorised officers in accordance with the laws of the country under which yo red with the rubber stamp of your company (if any) and e NT NOTES cast venue is strictly for the purpose of complying with Section 327(2) of the Companie es Act 2016 which requires the Chairman of the meeting to be present at the main venue of of the meeting.
+Sharehold ers will not be allowed to attend this Annual General Meeting ("AGM") in person at the brough live streaming and online remote voting using the Remote Participation and Voting ("RPN) adcast venue on the day of the meeting.
+Therefore, share reholders are strongly advised to participate and vote remotely at this ADDOINT MENT OF PROYY